tcbrouwer/PraatToneDrills/readme.md

 # Tone drills using Praat quickstart guide

 Praat can be a very useful tool for training your Chinese tones.
-This quickstore guide will help you get up and running without having to dive into the advanced features of Praat.
+This quickstart guide will help you get up and running without having to dive into the advanced features of Praat.

 ## Setup